UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ## Bunya Hardware

-- Bunya has 113 AMD CPU nodes with 96 physical cores per compute node, 2 \* 48 core CPUs per node (roughly 10,600 cores).
+- Bunya has 113 AMD CPU nodes with 96 physical cores per compute node, 2 \* 48 core CPUs per node (roughly 10,600 cores) and 12 AMD CPU nodes with 256 physical cores per compute node, 2 \* 128 core CPUs per node (roughly 3,000 cores).
 Cores are requested by `--ntasks-per-node` or `--ntasks` and by `--ntasks-per-core=1`.
-- The queue allows 2 \* 96 = 192 threads per compute node (requested by `--cpus-per-task` and by keeping `--ntasks=1` or `--ntasks-per-node=1`)
+- The queue allows 2 \* 96 = 192 threads per compute node or 2 \* 256 = 512 threads per compute node (requested by `--cpus-per-task` and by keeping `--ntasks=1` or `--ntasks-per-node=1`)
-- These CPUs are based on AMD epyc3 Milan (62, phase 1) and epyc4 Genoa (51, 33 phase 2 and 18 in phase 3).
-They are not Intel CPUs and any software that has been compiled on other HPCs with Intel CPUs will be required to be recompiled on Bunya.
+- These CPUs are based on AMD epyc3 Milan (62, phase 1), epyc4 Genoa (51, 33 phase 2 and 18 in phase 3), and AMD epyc5 (12, in phase 4).
 - These CPU cores are based on the industry standard x86\_64 architecture.
 - Each Bunya phase 1 standard compute node (epyc3) has 2TB of RAM (2000000M is the maximum that can be requested in jobs).
-- Each Bunya phase 2 and 3 standard compute node (epyc4) has 1.5TB of ram (1500000M is the maximum that can be requested in jobs)
+- Each Bunya phase 2 and 3 standard compute node (epyc4) has 1.5TB of ram (1500000M is the maximum that can be requested in jobs).
+- Each Bunya phase 4 standard compute node (epyc5) has 3TB of ram (3000000M is the maximum that can be requested in jobs).
 - There are also 3 high memory nodes (epyc3) that each have 4TB of RAM (4000000M is the maximum that can be requested in jobs).

-- Bunya has 29 nodes of various types.
+- Bunya has 32 nodes of various types.
 - There are 4 H100 SXM5 NVIDIA GPU nodes (intel Xeon SP4) with 4 H100 cards each (16 in total).
 Each H100 card has 80GB of GPU RAM.
 - There are 7 H100 PCIE NVIDIA GPU nodes (epyc3) with 3 H100 cards each (21 in total).
 Each H100 card has 80GB of GPU RAM.
 - There are 6 L40 NVIDIA GPU nodes (epyc3) with 3 L40 cards each (18 in total).
 Each L40 card has 48GB of GPU RAM.
 The L40 are good for visualisation and FP32 workloads.